Skip to main content

 Enter answers from left to right

-• Or divide the third row by 8 to verify patterns in powers of 2.
+• Divide the third row by 8 to verify powers-of-two relationships